wazuh/wazuh-documentation/source/proof-of-concept-guide/index.rst

 Prerequisites
 -------------

 You need to have these components already installed and to test the POCs.
 For this, we recommend downloading our ready-to-use :ref:`OVA <virtual_machine>` or launching an EC2 Instance with our :ref:`AMI <amazon-machine-images>` for an easy all-in-one, unattended installation.
-Depending on the scenario, you might also need a RHEL 7 or Windows system with the Wazuh agent installed on them.
+Depending on the scenario, you might also need either a RHEL 7 or Windows system with a Wazuh agent installed on each of them.

   * Elasticsearch, Kibana, and Wazuh Kibana plugin
   * Wazuh manager and Filebeat (for integration with Elasticsearch)